 A dog can break a toe in an accident, if it gets stomped on, if it gets caught in a fence or if he stubs it.
 Some toes are weight-bearing and others are not.
-All broken toes should be examined by a veterinarian who likely will wrap it and perhaps splint it if the dog is large and heavy.
+A dog with a broken toe will likely be limping and have abnormal movement and swelling around the injury.
+A broken toe on a dog should always be examined by a veterinarian who will confirm the bone is broken with an x-ray.
+While serious breaks may require surgery, in many cases, your vet will wrap it and perhaps splint it if the dog is large and heavy.

 Muzzle the dog because a dog in pain will bite even if he normally is kind and loving.
 Lay him on his side with the injured leg on top.
 Get a helper to restrain the dog and raise and support the injured leg while you work on it.

 Gently remove the existing bandage if you are doing a rewrap.
-Check there is no dirt, hair or infection if the broken toe also includes an open wound.
+Check there is no dirt, hair, or infection if the broken toe also includes an open wound.
 Clean any blood or pus gently with damp cotton wool and return the dog to the vet if there appears to be any infection.

 Gently place strips of cotton wool between the toes if the broken toe is weight-bearing.
 Wrap cotton wool around the paw and leg beginning at the bottom.
 Unroll it as you work upward.
 For smaller dogs make sure it is wrapped at least to the middle joint while larger dogs can be wrapped higher.